Life insurance underwriting: What to expect

 What is underwriting?

-Almost all life insurance applications are subject to an underwriting process in which the insurance company assesses the risk involved in insuring the applicant.
+Almost all life insurance applications are subject to an underwriting process in which the insurance company assesses the risk involved in insuring the applicant and determines the terms of various life insurance policies.
 A wide range of data points may be reviewed, including personal information (gender, age, occupation, lifestyle, hobbies, motor vehicle report), individual and family medical history, current health conditions, smoking habits, financial information, and more, including a medical exam.
-Some policies may require less information, but the only type of coverage with no underwriting risk assessment is "guaranteed issue" life insurance which features guaranteed acceptance and a low death benefit – typically only enough to cover a funeral and other final expenses.
+Some policies may require less information, but the only type of coverage with no underwriting risk assessment is "guaranteed issue" life insurance which features guaranteed acceptance and generally a low death benefit – typically only enough to cover a funeral and other final expense.

 Get a quick, no-obligation life insurance quote.